nucleus-js/design/README.md

+# Nucleus
+> a minimal platform-agnostic JS runtime

 Nucleus is a specification for a minimal JS runtime that makes it fun to create your own platforms.

+## Up and Running

+To get up and running with Nucleus implementations, check out the [implementations] directory.
+The [duktape `README`] is a great place to start.

+[implementations]: tree/master/implementations
+[duktape `README`]: blob/master/implementations/duktape/README.md

 ## Command Line Interface